gauresh10/Performance-evaluation-of-DWT-and-LSB-method-for-Steganography/README.md

 1. Unzip the code file.
 2. Open the LSB_METHOD.m or DWT_METHOD.m file in matlab.
 3. Input the cover image and secret image of same size.
+4. Make sure that the codes and the images are in the same directory.
-4. Press F5 to see the output.
+5. Press F5 to see the output.

 Results: